ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/parameterisation.md

 Any values supplied in this way will be used to override the default values for the data class in question.
-Only constants for which non-default values are supplied will be replaced, anything that is not included within the configuration will just use the default value.
+Only constants for which non-default values are supplied will be replaced.
+Anything that is not included within the configuration will just take the default value, which is set in the data class.